-A Learning Programme runs alongside our Young People Leaving Care funding stream to facilitate learning between grantees, and to draw out collective insight to help improve the wider care leaver system.
+A Learning Programme runs alongside our Young People Leaving Care funding to facilitate learning between grantees, and to draw out collective insight to help improve the wider care leaver system.

 How does the Learning Programme work?